 (ii) A written policy for determining whether a program meets the hiring requirements of employers in the high-skill, high-wage, or in-demand sectors and occupations that the program prepares students for employment in, that—

-(A) Considers the competencies for which the recognized postsecondary credential the program leads to denotes mastery and the the competencies needed in such industries and occupations;
+(A) Considers whether the expected competencies for which the recognized postsecondary credential intends to align with the competencies needed in such high-skill, high-wage, or in-demand sectors and occupations;

 (B) Incorporates direct input from employers, which may be secured from the state board and local workforce development boards, industry or sector partnerships, sponsors of Registered Apprenticeship programs, joint labor-management partnerships, or through other methodologies established by the State; and

-(C) Considers any program that serves as related instruction for a Registered Apprenticeship program in a high-skill, high-wage, or in-demand occupation with active apprentices as meeting the hiring requirements of employers for such occupation; * * *
+* * *

-(3) The process and timeline for the Governor’s consultation with the state board and a determination that an eligible workforce program meets the requirements in paragraph (a), and the process for an institution to appeal that determination; and
+(3) The process and timeline for the Governor’s consultation with the state board and a determination that a program meets the requirements in paragraph (a), and the process for an institution to appeal that determination; and

 (4) An attestation that the state board has been consulted.

-(c) The Governor shall not approve an eligible workforce program until it meets all the requirements of paragraph (a) of this section, as determined through the process established under paragraph (b) of this section.
+(c) The Governor shall not approve a program until it meets all the requirements of paragraph (a) of this section, as determined through the process established under paragraph (b) of this section.

-(d) The Secretary documents the Governor’s approval and determination that an eligible workforce program meets the requirements in paragraph (a) of this section by accepting a certification by the Governor or their designee that includes the following—
+(d) The Secretary documents the Governor’s approval and determination that a program meets the requirements in paragraph (a) of this section by accepting a certification by the Governor or their designee that includes the following—

 (1) The name of the program;